iCAMP

 About

-iCAMP offers hands-on activities such as drone flying, 3D printing, video game design, architecture, art and design, coding, robotics, studio and graphic art, science, filmmaking, digital and studio art, engineering, sustainable energy, circuitry, mechanics, Lego robotics, cooking, Esports, Minecraft, and Roblox.
-Campers also take part in environmental science and ecology of Eastern Long Island, science experiments, exploring nature, and active summer camp games.
+iCAMP offers hands-on activities that include drone flying, 3D printing, video game design, architecture, art and design, coding, robotics, studio and graphic art, science, filmmaking, digital and studio art, engineering, sustainable energy, circuitry, mechanics, Lego robotics, cooking, Esports, Minecraft, and Roblox.
+Camp days are mostly spent outdoors and include daily active summer camp games.

 • Ages: 3–13 years old

-Outside of summer, iCAMP provides before and after school programming to many independent and public schools and offers after school classes at partner schools in New York City and Philadelphia.
-Parent testimonials describe real teachers who get kids excited about learning, mention that some families extended from one week to five weeks, and note that campers worked on passion projects showcased in a Friday gallery walk and continued using tools from iCAMP months later.
-Other parents describe the curriculum as something their kids were eager to talk about each day, highlight staff who were hands-on and dedicated to helping children learn, and say that the camp’s projects and staff had a strong impact on their children.
+Parent testimonials describe iCAMP as having real teachers who get kids excited about learning, with one parent noting that her daughters were mentally stimulated and enjoyed themselves and that she extended from one week to five weeks.
+Another parent reports that iCAMP sparked a passion in STEAM for her daughter, who enjoyed presenting passion projects in a Friday gallery walk and continued using tools from camp months later.
+Other parents describe the curriculum as something their kids were excited to talk about each day, praise the staff as hands-on and dedicated to helping children learn, and note ambitious projects and a strong impact on their children.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.